27th Infantry Brigade Combat Team

 The 27th Infantry Brigade Combat Team ("Empire") is an infantry brigade combat team of the New York Army National Guard, one of the brigades that make up the 42nd Infantry Division.

 The stated mission of the 27th Infantry Brigade is to maintain a manned, trained and equipped force capable of rapid deployment to any area within New York to aid civil authorities.
 The 27th Infantry Brigade Combat Team is also tasked with overseas deployment missions and must be capable to respond to any threat, foreign or domestic.

 History

 After World War I the 27th Infantry Division was reactivated back in the New York National Guard for peacetime service, climaxed by participation in the First Army maneuvers of 1940.

 From soon after World War II to 1967–68 the 27th Infantry Division remained active in the National Guard.
+The 27th was redesignated as an armored division from 1955-1968.

 Reduction to brigade, 1967-68

-In 1967–68 the division was reduced to become a brigade of the 50th Armored Division.
+In 1968, the division was reduced to become a brigade of the 50th Armored Division.

 Composition of the 27th Brigade, 50th Armored Division in 1968: